-For about 20 minutes we queue at a closed window in Kilimanjaro Airport, until a staff member appears.
+About 20 minutes later a staff member appears.
 He bravely stands on a chair to talk to the crowd.
-“We had to leave 88 bags on the tarmac in Nairobi, because the flight was too full, the plane was too heavy” he starts, to the sound of hope expiring from about 70 people.
+“We had to leave 88 bags on the tarmac in Nairobi, because the flight was too full, the plane was too heavy” he starts, to the sound of hope expiring from 70 people.
 “There are no more flights tonight, but your bags will come on the flights tomorrow and will be delivered to you.
 Please line up here so that we can take the reports of your lost luggage and get them back to you tomorrow”.
 Pandemonium breaks out as he ducks into the office and shuts the door, reappearing at the window.

-At this point we discover that he has to take the lost luggage reports from us one by one, and that only he could fill the form in, we are not allowed to fill it in ourselves.
-This is going to take a while – 45 minutes to be exact, and I am only the fifth person in the queue.
-The fun part is trying to point at the picture that looks the “most like” my missing luggage from a large laminated poster that obviously gets frequent use.
-We are also asked to list the contents of our lost bags, at which point I am glad I have no valuables in it, it feels like we are giving some-one a target list!
+We discover that he has to take the lost luggage reports from us verbally one by one, while he writes it into the paper form – we are not allowed to write it.
+This is going to take a while.
+45 minutes later, my report is done, and I am only the fifth person in the queue.
+I get to do fun things like point at a large laminated poster to show which style of bag is most like my missing one.
+It’s clear this is a regular process.
 None of us believe we are going to see our belongings the next day, if at all, based on some sound crowd reasoning:

 - Our bags are in Nairobi, not known as “nairobbery “for nothing

-- Just about every one on the flight is only staying overnight in Arusha before heading off first thing in the morning – for their safari, for their climb of Kilimanjaro, or in my case to join my voluntourism group doing renovations to a school.
+- Just about every one on the flight is staying overnight in Arusha and heading off first thing in the morning – for their safari, for their climb of Kilimanjaro, or in our case to join our voluntourism group doing renovations to a school.
 The bags will never catch up with us.